Texas DWI: What Police Look For

 Having a DWI Dismissed in Texas

 Having a DWI dismissed in Texas may seem like an impossible task.
-However, with the right Houston DWI lawyer on your side, it is entirely possible.
+However, with the right DWI lawyer on your side, it is entirely possible.
 Still, the Lone Star State is known for having some of the strictest DWI laws across the United States.
 In the state of Texas, you can be charged with driving while intoxicated (DWI) when your blood alcohol concentration is .08% or higher (.04% for commercial drivers).

 When you test above the legal limit, a DWI conviction can feel almost inevitable.
 However, it is important to know that it is possible to have DWI charges dismissed or reduced.
 Even when the prosecution has evidence against you, you have options.
 The right Houston DWI lawyer will advocate for you and guide you through the process.